Rangers Vs. Angels Prediction, Odds, Pick

 The Texas Rangers take on the Los Angeles Angels.
 Check out our MLB odds series for our Rangers Angels prediction and pick.

-Glenn Otto gets the ball for the Rangers, while Chase Silseth takes the hill for the Angels.
+Dane Dunning gets the call for the Rangers, while Reid Detmers takes the bump for the Angels.

-Glenn Otto has a 5.37 ERA.
-His ERA for the month of July is 5.47.
-In his most recent start on July 25 against the Mariners, he pitched 5 1/3 innings and allowed three runs.
-His ERA went from 5.40 to 5.37 as a result of that performance.
-It’s clear that Otto is who he is.
-The ERA is entirely reflective of his performance.
-A five-run ERA means five earned runs in nine innings, which means 2.5 runs every 4.5 innings.
-When a pitcher is constantly failing to pitch at least six innings per start, and when he gives up two or three runs per start, that is precisely what a five-run ERA pitcher will do.
-The stats and the pitching lines don’t lie with Otto: He has given up at least two runs in each of his last seven starts, and failed to pitch six full innings in all but one of those starts.
-This is a case where the stats do tell an accurate story of an athlete’s performance in a given season.
+Dane Dunning has a 4.38 ERA.
+He is a pitcher with a relatively low ceiling.
+Even when he pitches particularly well, he usually allows several baserunners and has to pitch around hits or walks.
+One example: On June 24 against the Nationals, he allowed just one run in six innings, but he pitched around seven hits and a walk.
+On June 14 against the Astros, he pitched six scoreless innings but had to work around four walks.
+His best performance of the season was against the Braves on April 30, when he went 7 2/3 innings and allowed just one run on only four hits and no walks.
+He was in control and allowed very little action on the basepaths.
+The inability to get on top of opposing hitters and smother them limits what Dunning is capable of.
+His best games generally are two-run, six-inning games.
+When a 3.00 ERA is a pitcher’s ceiling, that’s a relatively low ceiling.
+The Rangers need to see if Dunning can raise that ceiling over the remaining two months of the season.

-Chase Silseth has a 5.84 ERA, but that really doesn’t matter much in the larger scheme of things.
-He has pitched only twice since June 3, and his most recent appearance was July 7.
-Who knows what he will bring to the table in this game?
-Silseth has made six appearances in 2022, totaling 24 2/3 innings.
-His ERA in his first three starts of the year was 3.07.
-His ERA in his last three starts was over nine runs.
-Again, though, those recent starts aren’t last week.
-He hasn’t pitched for the Angels in three and a half weeks.
-He is a total mystery right now.
+Reid Detmers pitched a no-hitter on May 10 against the Rays.
+He and the Angels were riding high back then.
+In the subsequent two and a half months, the Angels have crashed and burned.
+Detmers has not matched what he did on that special night, but after wobbling a bit, he has stabilized and given Los Angeles a steady presence in the starting rotation.
+Detmers’ ERA after that no-hitter on May 10 was 3.77.
+His current ERA: 3.84.
+His ERA did rise to 4.66 on June 21.
+He then missed two and a half weeks.
+He returned on July 8 and has been brilliant ever since.
+In his three starts after his return to the rotation, Detmers has pitched to a 1.06 ERA: 17 innings pitched, two earned runs, no homers allowed.
+Let’s see if he can keep it up.

 Courtesy of FanDuel, here are the Rangers-Angels MLB odds.